-Directed by John Brahm, and adapted by Donald S Sanford from the short story by Robert Bloch which appeared in Weird Tales Magazine, The Cheaters concerns an odd pair of spectacles which allow the wearer to read people’s thoughts.
+Directed by John Brahm, and adapted by Donald S Sanford from the short story by Robert Bloch which appeared in Weird Tales Magazine, The Cheaters concerns an odd pair of spectacles that allow the wearer to read people’s thoughts.
 Inscribed on the inside is Veritas The Latin word for The Truth.

-In Roman mythology Veritas (meaning truth) was the goddess of truth, a daughter of Saturn and the mother of Virtue.
+In Roman mythology, Veritas (meaning truth) was the goddess of truth, a daughter of Saturn, and the mother of Virtue.
 It was believed that she hid in the bottom of a holy well because she was so elusive.

 “The Cheaters” also lay bare the frightening and often hideous true nature of someone’s soul hidden behind their façade.
 Their Anima Sola or The Lonely Soul, as Jungian psychology considered it.

 The Anima Sola or Lonely Soul is a Catholic depiction of a suffering person — almost always a woman — in chains amidst the barred prison doors and flames of Purgatory, the place where sinners go while awaiting final judgment.The Anima Sola is taken to represent a soul suffering in purgatory, usually, if not always, a woman.
 The woman has broken free from her chains in the midst of a prison (barred doors) and is surrounded by flames, representing purgatory.
 She appears penitent and reverent, and her chains have been broken, an indication that, after her temporary suffering, she is destined for heaven.